Jelastic SSH Access

 You can also use SSH to access application server level CLI tools such as asadmin or sanity check your Apache configuration file edits (service httpd configtest) before restarting the httpd service.

-Jelastic SSH architecture
+Enscale SSH architecture

-SSH access in Jelastic is via an intermediary SSH Gateway, which keeps your individual servers more securely protected.
+SSH access in Enscale is via an intermediary SSH Gateway, which keeps your individual servers more securely protected.
 The gateway uses key based authentication and then provides you with a simple text driven menu to access the desired node from any of your (running) environments.

 SSH connection settings

-Username Located in the dashboard, SSH Access settings (see below)
+Located in the dashboard, SSH Access settings (see below) SSH key sshgateway.io 3022 73:e1:e2:8e:65:fe:7b:5e:2f:09:f9:d8:57:5e:a7:59(RSA)

 The key type must be RSA (DSA and Elliptic Curve keys such as ed25519 are not currently supported)

 If you’ve previously connected to one of our old SSH gateway addresses, your SSH client may warn that the host key is already known to you by another name/address.
+The new sshgateway.io address is preferred because it automatically routes you to the nearest gateway for optimum performance.

 How to add your SSH key